cameron581/android_device_huawei_u8665/README.md

-CyanogenMod device configuration for the Huawei Ascend G300.
+CyanogenMod device configuration for the Huawei Fusion 2.

 How to Build
 ---------------